aryamaansaha/coastline/README.md

 **AI-powered travel planning with human-in-the-loop refinement.**

 Coastline generates personalized multi-city itineraries using AI agents, letting you review, revise, and approve before finalizing.
 Discover nearby restaurants, bars, and cafes for each activity with Google Maps integration.
+You can also star nearby restaurants, bars, and cafes for future reference.

 ---